KevinDahlberg/log_my_run_app/BLOG.md

 View of the run that is clicked on is now showing up in the Run View.

 Moved the last of the routed into the UserService Factory.
 Something I should have done in the start.
 Reminder - it's better to start simple than start with a super complicated project.

+Up Next:
+  lets get the Delete and Edit routes figured out, just so that is DONE with.

+Delete run working.
+Now to work on editing a run.

+Sucks to have to stop now.
+When I come back I need to finish making connections and make my edit run page view work.

+* 11:50am stop - 2:15 / 2:15 / 9:29

+* 2:00 pm - Back at it.

+I need to finish adding my edit page.

+It's now going to the edit_run page.
+Now I need to make things show up/connect.